HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 **Profile Specific Implementation Guidance:**

 * For Encounter Diagnosis use the [US Core Condition Encounter Diagnosis Profile].
+* <span class="bg-success" markdown="1">\*The `Condition.code` has an *additional binding* of "current" and a base "preferred" binding.</span><!-- new-content -->
+  - <span class="bg-success" markdown="1">For the conformance rules on current binding for coded data, review [this section](general-requirements.html#current-binding-for-coded-elements) in the General Requirements page.</span><!-- new-content -->
-* For USCDI, the applicable vocabulary standards for Problems/Health Concerns are SNOMED CT and ICD-10-CM.
-For general guidance on extensible binding to coded data, review [this section](general-requirements.html#extensible-binding-for-coded-elements) in the General Requirements page.
+  - USCDI's applicable vocabulary standards for Problems/Health Concerns are SNOMED CT and ICD-10-CM.
     - The [US Core Condition Codes] supports ICD-9-CM for historical purposes only.
 ICD-10-CM is available and **SHOULD** be used as the primary code for current encounter diagnoses.
 * See the [Screening and Assessments] guidance page for more information when exchanging Social Determinants of Health (SDOH) Problems/Health Concerns.
 * If `Condition.category` contains a Problem List item category (`problem-list-item`), `Condition.clinicalStatus` **SHOULD** be present.
 * \*There is no single element in Condition that represents the date of diagnosis.
 It may be the [assertedDate Extension], `Condition.onsetDateTime`, or `Condition.recordedDate`.